 The blue hour and the golden hour

+What is golden hour?
 The golden hour is the brief moment after sunset and before sunrise.
 When the weather is clear, light and colors will be particularly photogenic.
 When the sun has just barely emerged above the horizon or is about to plunge out of sight, it emits particularly bright, golden light with a palette of hues running into pink.
-It’s not to be missed by any serious photographer.
+Golden hour time is not to be missed by any serious photographer.

 The blue hour is lesser known among photographers, but it also produces spectacular effects, with especially intense, scattered blues, as it takes place just before dawn and just after sunset.
-In other words, it follows the evening golden hour and foreshadows the morning one.
+In other words, the blue hour follows the evening golden hour and foreshadows the morning one.

 Scout your location

 The blue hour and the golden hour times are magical moments but they are also short-lived.
 If you do not wish to leave your site to chance, you must think on your feet and be efficient.
 To that end, scout your location in advance to best utilize your time and make the most of these special moments.